 - Aligning with guidance: we will review and refine C&A’s worker well-being program to align with OECD Due Diligence Guidance for responsible supply chains in the garment and footwear sector, including a clear scope for upstream supply chain to raw material source.

 Continue reading for more about how we are improving worker wellbeing.

 A holistic approach

 For us, a key part of sustainability is offering clothing made in safe and fair working conditions.
 Supplier compliance with our requirements is the starting point, not the ultimate goal: we must collaborate with suppliers and their factories to create positive change benefitting workers across the industry.
-What we expect of suppliers is clearly laid out and communicated through our Supplier Code of Conduct, which is also informed by the UN Guiding Principles on Business and Human Rights and OECD Guidelines for Multinational Enterprises.
+What we expect of suppliers is clearly laid out and communicated through our Supplier Code of Conduct and the Supporting Guidelines, which are also informed by the UN Guiding Principles on Business and Human Rights and OECD Guidelines for Multinational Enterprises.

 Other guidelines and covenants we use to manage risk throughout our supply chain:

 • Action, Collaboration, Transformation (ACT) initiative, of which C&A was a founding member

 • Dutch Agreement on Sustainable Garments and Textile

 • OECD Due Diligence Guidance for Responsible Supply Chains in the garment and footwear sector